AliyaJAJ/Ironhack-Week-2-Project-SQL/README.md

-# Analytics Consulting Project Competitive Landscape
+# Analytics Consulting Project: Competitive Landscape
-Ironhack Week 2 Project: SQL

 This project focused on analyzing the competitive landscape for Ironhack in the coding school industry.
 We created and populated a comprehensive database with coding schools that were direct competitors to Ironhack, with focus on the top 5 Data Analytics Bootcamps.